PIRANY1/DataSpammer/README.md

     Add the Script to *Path* and not as a enviromental Variable

     Fix the Updater and Startup in Older Vers

+    Add Calls to improve Efficiency both for devs and Resources

+    Rework Spam TLI
 </details>

 # Install

 Please download the latest [Version](https://github.com/PIRANY1/DataSpammer/releases/latest) or use one of the methods down below.

 ### Git

 ```
 git clone https://github.com/PIRANY1/DataSpammer
 cd DataSpammer
 install.bat
 ```

 ### Github CLI

 ```
 gh repo clone PIRANY1/DataSpammer
 cd DataSpammer
 install.bat
 ```

 ### Download File

 Install with only one [File](https://gist.github.com/PIRANY1/8344f981f20a8e430f8a74c5fa80c390/archive/97f89d1649c772d1c556310cd53a14e68a7801b4.zip)(Needs Git Installed)